tekumara/notes/terraform.md

 - environments are dependent on the availability of the state bucket's AWS region
 - cross-account access for the bucket (ie: resource policies for the bucket and kms key, or a role than can be assumed)
-- there is a single backend config rather than one per environment (make things a little simpler and quicker to initialise)
+- there is a single backend config rather than one per environment.
+This make things a simpler and quicker to initialise because there's no need to reinitialise per environment.
+It also more flexible and enables single workspace multi account approaches, ie: a single stack with an AWS provider per account and associated resources.

 State objects will be located at `workspace_key_prefix/workspace_name/key`.
 By default `workspace_key_prefix` is `env:` but can be configured.